-Although the premise for family-centered care is sound, privacy laws are causing hurdles that some families and caregiving communities are struggling to overcome.
+Although the premise for family-centered care is sound, privacy laws are causing hurdles that some families are struggling to overcome.

-“In current care models, there is a huge focus on protecting the privacy and other personal health information of patients,” Jennifer Wolff, Phd, associate professor at Johns Hopkins Bloomberg School of Public Health and member of the Committee on Family Caregiving for Older Adults, told Senior Housing News.
+“In current care models, there is a huge focus on protecting the privacy and other personal health information of patients,” Jennifer Wolff, Ph.D., associate professor at Johns Hopkins Bloomberg School of Public Health and member of the Committee on Family Caregiving for Older Adults, told Senior Housing News.
 “Because of this, a lot of family caregivers who are navigating the system alongside their loved ones don’t have access to information to effectively meet their health care needs.
-This is why providers need to ensure that family caregivers understand the care needs of the older adults,” Senior Housing News reports.
+This is why providers need to ensure that family caregivers understand the care needs of older adults.”

 Until legislation changes, many health care providers will find themselves with their hands tied when it comes to trying to offer a family-centered care approach.

-Two pieces of legislation currently attempt to bridge the gap between health care providers and family caregivers:
+Two pieces of legislation are currently attempting to bridge the gap between family caregivers and healthcare providers:

 The Caregiver Advise, Record, Enable (CARE) Act “requires hospitals and rehab facilities to support family caregivers by, for instance, providing more in-person instruction on medical tasks, and it has been effective in helping family caregivers; however, it has limited reach, as it covers only 18 states and Puerto Rico,” Senior Housing News reports.